MahnazHabibi/Drug-repurposing/README.md

 To calculate 4 topological and 2 statistical features of proteins from PPI networks, we run an algorithm "Topological_Network.m".
 To run the algorithm follow the "Read_me.txt" steps.
 See the output at "Output.txt" file.
 Two other features (Cov(v) and ClD(v)) are calculated by Covid-Drug and Clinical-Drug groups reported in DrugBank.

-To select a final set of candidate proteins related to disease pathology we evaluated these proteins with respect to the related pathways with DAVID tools (see "pathway related essential genes.xlsx" file).
+To select a final set of candidate proteins related to disease pathology, we evaluated these proteins with respect to the related pathways with DAVID tools (see "pathway related essential genes.xlsx" file).